Extremal stringy black holes in equilibrium at first order in $\alpha'$: Heterotic multi-center black-hole solutions at first order in

 \subsubsection{Regularity of the corrected solutions}

 From the behavior of the functions near the centers Eqs.~(\ref{eq:nhbehavior}), we see that the corrected solutions describe $n_{c}$ regular event horizons as long as the charge parameters are strictly positive, $q^{a}_{+,-, 0}>0$.
-When the corrections are taken into account, though, even if we take all these parameters to be positive, there exists the possibility that the functions $\mathcal{Z}_{+}$ and $\mathcal{Z}_{0}$ vanish at some points outside the event horizons, giving rise to naked singularities.
-These singularities would render the solutions unphysical, indicating that external forces are need to hold the black holes in place.
-However, we can argue that in the solutions we are considering in this paper, all eventual singularities that might appear must be spurious.
-The reason is simply that they are not present in the zeroth-order solutions.
+When the corrections are taken into account, though, even if we take all these parameters to be positive, there exists the possibility that the functions $\mathcal{Z}_{+}$ and $\mathcal{Z}_{0}$ vanish at some points outside the event horizons, giving rise to naked (curvature) singularities.
+However, we can argue that in the solutions we are considering in this paper, all eventual curvature singularities that might appear must be spurious.\footnote{Note that this claim does not apply to the conical singularities (struts) we are also discussing in the paper.} The reason is simply that they are not present in the zeroth-order solutions.
 Therefore, if they appear in the corrected solutions, it must be in a regime of charge parameters where the perturbative expansion is no longer justified, as the vanishing of the functions can only happen when the corrections cancel the leading-order contributions, which tells us that they are equally important.
 This can be seen very clearly in the single-center solutions.
 In this case, the corrections are given by \cite{Cano:2021nzo}

 The function $\mathcal{Z}_{+}$ is always strictly positive if $q_{+,-,0}>0$.
 However, the function $\mathcal{Z}_{0}$ can vanish and change sign, which is far worse.
 However, this only happens if $q_{0}\ll \alpha'$ (see Fig.~\ref{fig:Z0}), in which case the perturbative expansion is no longer justified.
 Hence, naked singularities of the corrected solutions only arise for values of the parameters for which the perturbative expansion breaks down and we should not worry about them.
+A graphic depiction of a particular solution is givenin Figs.~\ref{fig:P02} and \ref{fig:P03}